Morton Dean: Awards

 Dean has received many awards for his reporting, including a National Emmy, an Overseas Press Club Award and a UPI Golden Mike Award.

 In 1962, he won a UPI Broadcasters Association of Massachusetts Award for aiding in the capture of a murder suspect.

 In 1976, Dean was part of the CBS News team that the Overseas Press Club, New York awarded the Radio Interpretation Award for Journalistic Achievement for "America in Vietnam".

 In 1981 at CBS News Sunday Morning, he received an Outstanding Documentary Program Emmy for "Louis is 13".

 Dean was nominated for a national Emmy Award for his reporting the gun battle in Kosovo involving U. S. Marines who were pinned down by snipers.

 In 2000, he was part of the ABC news team which won an Emmy Award for Outstanding News and Documentary Program Achievement for ABC 2000: The Millennium.

+Documentaries

+"American Medevac" Writer, Co-Producer, Co-Director, 2017.
+PBS.
+During the Vietnam War, CBS News correspondent Morton Dean and cameraman Greg Cooke flew on a harrowing medevac mission to rescue three wounded infantrymen from an enemy infested rice paddy.
+Dean long wondered what had become of the medevac crew and the bloodied men who were airlifted to safety on that day in 1971.
+American Medevac tells the story of their reunion, more than 40 years later.